 Then there's LEMORA: A CHILD'S TALE OF THE SUPERNATURAL, which the always trenchant Michael Atkinson sums up in a Village Voice article:

 Richard Blackburn's long-fabled Lemora: A Child's Tale of the Supernatural (also 1972, obviously a key year) exists in a suffocating, ur-Southern Gothic nightscape all its own.
 Unashamedly shoestring, Blackburn's dream odyssey through pubertal agony drips with Freudian syrup, but it's also a fervidly physical film—the midnight back alleys of Old South ghost towns are not places you'll be longing to revisit.
-More so even than Carnival of Souls and Night of the Living Dead, this mysterious phantasm plays like a visit to the underworld.....The "unashamedly shoestring" element, as is the case with fellow indie cult hits CARNIVAL OF SOULS and NIGHT OF THE LIVING DEAD (both 1968), is part of the creepy affect, the feeling one is adrift in a flea-bitten midnight zone between intentional Brechtian distancing for a post-modern aesthetic arrest and the cheap carny spookshow thrills of schlock.
+More so even than Carnival of Souls and Night of the Living Dead, this mysterious phantasm plays like a visit to the underworld.....As is the case with fellow indie cult hits CARNIVAL OF SOULS and NIGHT OF THE LIVING DEAD (both 1968), the poverty of the locations creates part of the creepy affect, the feeling one is adrift in a flea-bitten midnight zone between intentional Brechtian distancing for a post-modern aesthetic arrest and the cheap carny spookshow thrills of schlock.
 Like all good Alice tales, LEMORA involves a plucky young heroine, Lila (Cheryl Rainbeaux Smith). leaving her kindly but clueless preacher guardian in the middle of the night to seek out the wild dangers of her "real" father, a presumed weasel (i.e. gangster werewolf).

 But the "Alice effect" in LEMORA actually comes not from the usual stock of menacing males, but from the coven-like peer pressure of the older women.
 Lemora herself is a succubus-type who gets Lila eating raw meat and drinking blood and possibly dabbling in lesbianism--and there's an old hag who sings an eerie nursery rhyme while walking slowly in circles around Lila while she's imprisoned in a shed.
 There wouldn't be another matriarchy this creepy until Neil La Bute's WICKER MAN remake!
-And here we realize why: the Bruckheimer bottom dollar feeders of Hollywood have a frat boy's fear of castration and of feminine desire, so there's no powerful women like these in our modern Hollywood myths --only arm candy and maybe a syrupy old grandmom for Peter Parker.
+And here we realize why: the Bruckheimer bottom dollar feeders of Hollywood have a frat boy's fear of castration so there's no powerful women like these in our modern Hollywood myths --only arm candy and maybe a syrupy old grandma for Peter Parker.
 And LEMORA has all the things big money boys are still struggling in their inner female's sticky webs to get away from.
-They'd rather not be reminded, like Jimmy Stewart in VERTIGO, that they're not ever going to escape.
-Ain't no amount of bullets and bromance gonna change that, Jimmy.
-You got to let go, let the Saul Bass abyss swallow you like a goldfish.
+They'd rather not be reminded, like Jimmy Stewart in VERTIGO, that they're not ever going to escape their Midges.

-They say the soul of every old man is a young girl, and vice versa (or maybe it's just me who says this), that all the ages and genders ultimately even out in BENJAMIN BUTTON-style criss-crosses, as the psyche is slowly illuminated.
-And when we grow weak and elderly our soul thins out until it's barely born.
-Old interests return, part of the reason why children and old people get along so well.
-The key to discovery of self then is the brave meeting with these inner figures of your past and present and shadow; the magnetism between genders and generations is then sublimated into art and myth, not repressed, banned or condemned.
-Drugs like LSD should be regulated and dispensed gingerly, but never suppressed or demonized.
+But the truly sensitive non-hack artistes aren't afraid to fall, Scotto.
+They say the soul of every old male artist is a young girl, and vice versa (or maybe it's just me who says this), that all the ages and genders ultimately meet halfway in BENJAMIN BUTTON-style criss-crosses, as the psyche is slowly illuminated.
+And when we grow weak and elderly our soul energy is so vibrant it's barely noticeable.
+Old interests return, part of the reason why children and old people get along so well (or why I'm finally eating candy every night for dinner like I always dreamed of).
+The key to discovery of self then is the brave meeting with these inner figures of your past and present, light and shadow; the magnetism between genders and generations is sublimated into art and myth, not repressed, banned or condemned, or acted on in some trite sexual/literal way.
+That's why drugs like LSD and mushrooms should be regulated and dispensed gingerly, but never suppressed or demonized.
 With research and proper set and setting, they could change the world overnight for the better.
 The real dangers to our future, as LEMORA indicates, are the preachers, moralists and hysterics, the ironic distancers and the ego-blinded.
-The addictive nature of repression is the real dark power at work in our communities, censoring with violence what it can't control, never admitting to itself that without darkness, light itself becomes dark, to compensate.
+The addictive nature of repression is the real dark power at work in our communities, censoring with violence what it can't control (i.e. handing out life sentences to minor first time drug offenders), never admitting to itself that without darkness, light itself becomes dark, to compensate.
 The outlawed darkness is forced to become light just to go in there and save the day.
 Balance--not triumph--is key.
 That's why John Lennon knew he had to invite the defeated Blue Meanie to come hang out at the end of YELLOW SUBMARINE.
-Alice would have done the same for you. would you arrest her just for that?
+Alice would have done the same for you.
+And you'd arrest her just for that?